All about the Pom

 Pomeranians are generally a healthy, hardy, and long-lived breed.
 Poms often live 12–16 years.

 The most common problem in Pomeranians is luxating Patella.
 Also legg-Calve-Perthes syndrome and Hip Dysplasia can occur, but are rare in this small breed.
 Patent Ductus Arteriosus (a heart disease) have become serious problems in Poms.
-Dry eye. a tear duct disorder and cataracts that can appear in young adulthood and often lead to blindness are also common.
+Dry eye. a tear duct disorder and Juvinile cataracts that can appear in young adulthood and often lead to blindness are also common.
 Poms, like many Toy breeds, are prone to bad teeth and harmless episodes of reverse sneezing.
+Temperament

 Pomeranians can be trained to be good watchdogs by announcing intruders with loud, sharp barks or yips.
 Unfortunately, lack of very dedicated training has instead led this breed to a reputation for constant, undirected barking.
 For this reason, these dogs can prove very stressful company for those unaccustomed to their vocal nature.
 But stating "NO!" in a firm, gentle voice will let them know when it is wrong for them to bark.